Last Updated on November 28, 2023 by Jada Glover

 As many as 1 out of 7 mothers (generally new moms) develop postpartum depression (PPD) after delivery.
 It is a form of depression in which you become mentally, physically, and emotionally weak.
-You often cry for no good reason, have mood swings, struggle to fall asleep, and have anxiety issues.
-There are ways to prevent postpartum depression which we’ll discuss in this article.
+Luckily, there are some natural cures you can try for postpartum depression which I will share with you below.

 Mothers go through hormonal and psychological changes after giving birth and these changes can cause postpartum depression.
 It generally starts right after the delivery of your baby when you experience a significant drop in hormones.
 If you notice the following symptoms in yourself and these symptoms remain for more than 2 weeks then it is recommended to consult a doctor to get proper treatment.

 - Failure to fall asleep.

 - Losing interest in spending time with friends and family.